 Getting your site fully optimized for mobile use is one of the best things you can do for your business online.
 It’s almost the equivalent of remodeling your brick and mortar store.

-The fact is, 79% of shoppers now use mobile devices to browse the internet and shop and 70% of mobile searches lead to action within an hour.
+The fact is, more than 80% of shoppers now use mobile devices to browse the internet and shop and 70% of mobile searches lead to action within an hour.

 These numbers are too great to ignore.
 Mobile shopping is only going to continue to grow and if you’re not catering to mobile customers, you’re missing out on sales.

-If you want to discuss your site and see how to get your site fully optimized for mobile shopping, call or email ioVista today. ioVista can help you convert your site into a fully functional and user-friendly mobile shopping experience.
+Call or email us today to get your site fully optimized for mobile shopping. ioVista, Texas Digital Marketing Agency can help you convert your site into a fully functional and user-friendly mobile shopping experience.